Yakovlev Yak-130: Russia

 In 2005, the Russian Air Force passed its first order for 12 Yak-130s.
-The Russian Air Force intends to buy at least 72 Yak-130s, enough to equip four training regiments.
+The Russian Aerospace Forces intends to buy at least 72 Yak-130s, enough to equip four training regiments.
 Its Commander-in-Chief, Colonel General Aleksandr Zelin, announced on 8 November 2011 that the Russian Defence Ministry was to sign a contract within two weeks with Irkut Corporation for 65 additional aircraft – 55 firm orders plus 10 options.
 Zelin stated that deliveries were expected to be completed by 2017.

 The first serial aircraft was handed to a training center in Lipetsk on 19 February 2010.
 Once the 2005 contract for 12 Sokol plant-made Yak-130s for the Russian Defence Ministry was fulfilled in June 2011, a decision was made that all subsequent Yak-130 orders, both domestic and export ones, would be handled by the Irkutsk Aviation Plant of the Irkut Corporation.
 However, the Russian Air Force only took delivery of the first Yak-130 built by the Irkutsk plant in October 2012.

 In February 2014 Irkut Corporation revealed a contract with the Russian Ministry of Defense (MoD) to supply additional Yakovlev Yak-130 advanced jet trainers to the air force.
 According to Irkut president Oleg Demchenko, the company in December signed a contract with the Defense Ministry on the delivery of 12 Yak-130s to form a new aerobatics team.
 At the same time, a second contract for 10 more aircraft for the Russian Naval Aviation was signed.